PoisotLab/ms_straight_lines/manuscript.md

 to calculate analytic z-scores.
 This is based on a well-known similarity between the shape of a normal distribution and a binomial distribution.
-This approximation is considered good whenever the absolute skewness is less than 0.3, that is whenever:
+This approximation is considered good whenever the absolute skewness is less than 0.3 [@BoxHunt05], that is whenever:

 $$
 \frac{1}{\sqrt{S^2 - S + 1}}\left(\sqrt{\frac{1- \mu}{\mu}} - \sqrt{\frac{\mu}{1-\mu}}\right) < 0.3
 $$

 The beta-binomial distribution is close to the binomial distribution.
-The error in approximating the former with the latter is on the order of the inverse square of the parameter $\phi$, which for our model is less than 0.0017.
+The error in approximating the former with the latter is on the order of the inverse square of the parameter $\phi$ [@BoxHunt05], which for our model is less than 0.0017.

 # References